How to Grow Onions: The Complete Guide

 • Fertilize every few weeks with nitrogen to get big bulbs.
 Stop fertilizing when the onions push the soil away, and the bulbing process has started.
 Do not put the soil back around the onions; the bulb needs to emerge above the soil.

 • Generally, onion plants do not need consistent watering if light mulch is used.
 About 1 inch of water per square foot per week, including rainwater, is sufficient.
 If you want sweeter onions, water more.
-To deter bolting, water often during hot spells
+To deter bolting, water them often during hot spells

 • To deter thrips, intercrop onions with tomatoes or carrots in closely alternating rows.